Retour

 Nine of them shone in Tokyo, taking home seven medals (including three golds).

-On the back of this achievement, and because of their desire to continue with their quest for excellence and to share it with their colleagues, ENGIE has once again decided to lend its support to them as they gear up for this summer.
+On the back of this achievement, and because of their desire to continue with their quest for excellence and to share it with their colleagues, ENGIE has once again decided to lend its support to them as they gear up for 2024 competitions.

 Team ENGIE in 2024

-• Elodie Clouvel (Modern Pentathlon – supported since 2018) is determined and tenacious, she gave everything she had: Elodie ended up winning the 2022 World Cup and remains an extremely serious athlete capable of competing for a medal in Paris.
+• Elodie Clouvel (Modern Pentathlon – supported since 2018) is determined and tenacious, she gave everything she had: Elodie ended up winning the 2022 World Cup and climbed to the second step of the podium in Paris.

 • Alex Caizergues (Kite surfing – supported since 2009) is a four-times world champion and the fastest kite surfer in the world (107 km/h).
-He is the only athlete in the Team not vying for the next major global event.
 Alex is a frequent visitor to the ENGIE Kite Tour podium in his category, and has co-founded Syrocco, the aim being to help him shatter the water speed record (his target is 150 km/h).

 • Wilfried Happio (400m hurdles – supported since 2019) won in 2022 his first international event – a silver medal at the European Athletics Championships.
 He had a very good 2024, winning his sixth consecutive French championships.

 • Luka Mkheidze (Judo under-60kg category – supported since 2018) realised his childhood dream when he first competed, winning a bronze medal on the Tokyo mats.
 Luka arrived in France in 2010 having fled the war in Georgia and won the nation's hearts by winning the French Olympic team's first medal.
-After a year marked by torn ligaments in 2022, the return to competition in 2023 will be crowned with success, with a European Championship title and qualification for this summer.
+After a year marked by torn ligaments in 2022, the return to competition in 2023 will be crowned with success, with a European Championship title which paved the way for him to a medal in Paris.

 • Madeleine Malonga (Judo under-78kg category – supported since 2018) confirmed her status as favourite by winning a silver medal in the individual event and a gold medal in the mixed team event in Tokyo.
 Two medals for her first competition – well done Mado!
-Podium in 2024 at the Grands Slams in Antalya and Paris secured her place for this summer.
+Podium in 2024 at the Grands Slams in Antalya and Paris then a gold medal with the French team this summer.

 • Pierre Le Coq (sailing – supported since 2015), bronze medal in windsurfing at the 2016 Rio Olympics, who has just retired from sports after the 2024 world championships in Lanzarote.